Six Self Care Ideas for Teens and Young Adults

 July 24, 2020

-Going into 2020, many of us had high hopes for a new decade but, what a year it has been so far.
-If this year has taught us anything, it’s that it’s so important for us to take care of both our physical and mental health.
+If this year and a half has taught us anything, it’s that it’s so important for us to take care of both our physical and mental health.

 - Stressed and feeling like you are running out of time?
 Before starting your day, spend a moment to do something just for yourself.
 Take a moment to journal, listen to music or imitate the latest trending TikTok.
 Find the little things that make you feel like the best version of yourself and modify them so you can fit them in even on your busiest days.
 Practicing time management alone while having a moment of rest will help you hit the refresh button on your day.